ashishtele/ashishtele.github.io/_posts/2021-11-27-InterpretML_for_xplain_AI.md

   <img width="750" height="450" src="/images/EBM_3.png">
 </p>

 I think InterpretML can be a really important part of MLOps pipeline!!
+Sorry, Missed to mentioned and want to give a big shoutout to [Cockos](https://www.cockos.com/licecap/) for providing a lightweight tool for gif creation.